Manoj-Kumar-lr/MERN_Developer_Profile/README.md

 ---

-Live version of the on [MERN Developer Profile App](https://glacial-beach-79161.herokuapp.com/)
+Live version of the app on [MERN Developer Profile App](https://glacial-beach-79161.herokuapp.com/)